arvigoo/aspnetcore-jwt-auth-starter-template/README.md

 ### 3️⃣ Run the Project

 🔐 JWT Authentication
-Register: POST /api/auth/register
+-Register: POST /api/auth/register
-Login: POST /api/auth/login (returns JWT token)
+-Login: POST /api/auth/login (returns JWT token)
-Use the Authorize (🔒) button in Swagger and enter Bearer {token} to test protected endpoints.
+-Use the Authorize (🔒) button in Swagger and enter Bearer {token} to test protected endpoints.

 🛡️ Protected Endpoints
-✅ /api/user/profile → accessible by any authenticated user
+-✅ /api/user/profile → accessible by any authenticated user
-✅ /api/admin/users → accessible by Admin and SuperAdmin
+-✅ /api/admin/users → accessible by Admin and SuperAdmin
-✅ /api/superadmin/users → accessible by SuperAdmin only
+-✅ /api/superadmin/users → accessible by SuperAdmin only

 🛡️ Roles